 Q. I’m happily married with three children; I have a good job, live in a nice house, have an amazing wife and love my kids dearly.
 Life at home with my family is good, we are happy.
 At work I’m stressed, I have a demanding job with a lot of responsibility.
-I travel, which means I’m away from home most weeks.
+I travel (even during the pandemic), which means I’m away from home most week days.
 This is where it all goes wrong.
-I use charm and playful banter to seduce women, usually colleagues.
+I use charm and playful banter to seduce women.
 It’s all just a bit of fun, lots of laughter, often a few glasses of wine and then it ends up in the bedroom, mostly hotel rooms.
 I’m on my third affair in as many months.
-I don’t want a full relationship with any of them, I love my wife, love going home to her and the children, and yet I can’t seem to stop this cycle of affairs.
-I tried to limit myself, cut down like an alcoholic, but the pain of loneliness engulfs me.
+I don’t want a full relationship with any of them, I love my wife, love going home to her and the children, and yet I can’t seem to stop this cycle.
+I tried to limit myself, cut down like an alcoholic, but the compulsion to connect and have sex is a strong driver.
 If my wife found out she’d kick me out, end our marriage and that would destroy me.
 I need help.

 A. You say you love your wife and that you’re happy, and yet you treat her as if she was your mother.
 You seem to worry more about her kicking you out then about the impact your infidelity would have on her and your children.

 In psychological terms this is called ‘mother’s nipple’.
 When you’re away you play around, have fun with other women like a teenager at a party, and then go home to ‘mother’ who welcomes you with unconditional love.
 Only a parent can give unconditional love.
 It seems that your relationship with your wife is predominantly based on a parent-child dynamic.